 - Raise awareness : Leading by example will raise awareness among the personnel of the participating institutions and foster inclusive climate action within international Geneva.

-The institutions that have joined 2050Today are using the same methodology of the Sustainable United Nations to measure their emissions.
+New entities that are interested in the project should enter in contact with the Permanent Mission of Switzerland.
 The Footprint of international Geneva is planned to be released in January 2021.

 Sustainable Cooling System for International Organizations